adrmckinney/dps-data/README.md

 ## Seed
 - To seed the default tables (e.g., Level, Year, School, Grade, Discipline, Subject, SubGroup, SubGroupType) run: `npx prisma db seed`
-- To seed the population tables (snapshot, subgroups, grades) with data from PDFs, run: `yarn run seed:population`
+- To seed the population tables (snapshot, subGroups, grades) with data from PDFs, run: `yarn run seed:population`

 ## Migrations
 - To reset migrations, run: `npx prisma migrate reset`.
 This drops all tables and the DB and creates them again according to the already established migration files.
 This command will also automatically seed the DB with the default tables--but not the other tables.